z3z1ma/dbt-osmosis/README.md

 - Injected models will automatically conform to above config per directory based on location of model file.

-- This means you can focus fully on modelling and documentation (yaml updates/yaml creation depending on your config) will automatically follow with simple CLI invocation
+- This means you can focus fully on modelling; and documentation, including yaml updates/yaml creation depending on your config, will automatically follow at any time with simple invocation of dbt-osmosis

 Propagate existing column level documentation downward to children